EricAtNRD/ConkyInfinitySVG/README.md

 11. Extras - Included in extras/terminator/config is a config file for the "Terminator" terminal program.
 This sets up Terminator with a color scheme that matches this Conky theme.
 To install it, back up your existing terminator configuration (~/.config/terminator/config) and copy in the one from extras/terminator/config.  ** If you have your own terminator config, you may wish to manually merge the title colors and profile colors from the supplied file into your own configuration.

 12. Other notes:
-	- The following scripts were written separately and currently are not used.
-You can delete them if you wish:
+	- The following scripts were written separately and currently are not used, but are included for example.
+		- .conky/examples/cpu

-		- cpu
+		- .conky/examples/mail
-		- mail
+		- .conky/examples/mem
-		- mem
+		- .conky/examples/rings
-		- rings
+		- .conky/examples/weather
-		- weather
+		- .conky/examples/rings

 	- For testing:  if you are testing changes to your background or the configuration files, you can skip using startconky.sh, and simply run conky directly.
 In the distribution .conkyrc it is set to run in the background (via: background yes).
 This means you'll need to run "killall conky;conky" to restart it.
 	- A few random items in .conkyrc you might want to look at:
 		- update_interval 5.0 (update interval in seconds)
 		- default_color b7b7b7 (color of most of the text and graph outlines)
 		- At the very bottom are a few examples of static text (a logo and multi-line text) that can be uncommented